Fine Tuning Argument

 We will have to wait for the unified field theory even to propose an argument.
 Without a unified field theory, we do not know whether fundamental physical constants are independent of each other, dependent, or inevitable.

 Suppose that, in Ben Franklin’s day, one heard that argument that a cosmos could have been created with magnetism but without electricity, or a second cosmos created with electricity but without magnetism, and that neither of these worlds would have nor could have brought forth life.
 Only this, our cosmos, has both.
-Since with live in a cosmos with both electricity and magnetism, the cosmos is fine tuned to produce life!
+Since we live in a cosmos with both electricity and magnetism, the cosmos is fine tuned to produce life!

 The argument is based on the assumption that electromagnetism is two difference forces that can exist independently of each other.
 If that is not the case, any cosmos with one force holds the other.
 Nothing else is logically possible, unless the Creator abandons the concept of electromagnetism altogether, and builds worlds made of forces unimaginable to us.
 So argument about how “likely” it is to have a cosmos with electricity but lacking magnetism is a meaningless argument.

-Likelihood is seen when a group of witnesses events take place under roughly the same conditions.
+Likelihood is seen when a group of witnessed events take place under roughly the same conditions.
 In this case, the universe is unique.
 We would have to see one hundred other universes in which life could have arisen but did not, before we can make any comment about the percent chance of life arising.

 As for things like the size of the moon, or the convenience of Jupiter sweeping the solar system clear of asteroids, or the lack of eccentricity of the star Sol in orbiting the galactic center, et cetera, all we can do is observe that life as we know it could not have arisen if these factors are necessary for life to arise.